jorroll/rschedule/docs/usage/rule-tools/README.md

 [![NPM version](https://flat.badgen.net/npm/v/@rschedule/rule-tools)](https://www.npmjs.com/package/@rschedule/rule-tools) [![Size when minified & gzipped](https://flat.badgen.net/bundlephobia/minzip/@rschedule/rule-tools)](https://bundlephobia.com/result?p=@rschedule/rule-tools)

 The optional package `@rschedule/rule-tools` contains utility functions for manipulating rSchedule `Rule` and `IScheduleLike` objects and working with common recurrence rule patterns.
-Even if you don't use it, it can provide a useful example of how to manipulate and build up rSchedule objects.
+Even if you don't use it, it can provide a useful example of how to manipulate and build up immutable rSchedule objects.

 Example: